-Peer Review cases can also be cases where the provider has been reviewed by the Peer Review Unit previously and quality of care concerns were identified but were not serious enough to terminate the provider.
-Peer Review Unit will review the provider again to see if the concerns have been rectified.
-If a provider was terminated, suspended, or withdrew from the Program and submitted his/her enrollment application in IMPACT, a reinstatement case will be created and sent to the Peer Review Unit to conduct a quality of care review.
-If a potential provider submitted his/her application in IMPACT but had a red flag such as a discipline on their license, an enhanced enrollment case will be created and sent to the Peer Review Unit to conduct a quality of care review.
+If a provider was terminated, suspended, or withdrew from the Program and has submitted his/her enrollment application in IMPACT, a reinstatement case will be created and sent to the PRU to conduct a quality of care review.
+If a potential provider submitted his/her application in IMPACT but had an action or discipline noted on their license, an enhanced enrollment case will be created and sent to the PRU to conduct a quality of care review.